open/close all folders

-- The 'Bots on MST3K are like this, especially Gypsy.
+- The 'Bots on Mystery Science Theater 3000 are like this, especially Gypsy.

 - Kryten of Red Dwarf doesn't normally eat or drink, but it turns out that Mimosian cuisine, including the telepathic wine, is suitable for droids.
-An earlier episode has him consuming a beverage especially designed to function on droids like alcohol does on a human system... or kill him.
+An earlier episode has him consuming a special android meal as well as a beverage especially designed to function on droids like alcohol does on a human system... or kill him.
 Meh, same diff.

 - In an episode of Small Wonder, Ted modified Vicki to extract energy from food and use beverages as coolants.